gncll/face_recognition/Object Detection Algorithm/readme.md

 ## Train-Test

-Please create two folder in your working directory, first algorithm will train and then test it according to the result of train.
+Please create two folder with pictures in your working directory, first algorithm will train and then test it according to the result of train.

 ## Loading haarcascade